-> The photo on the right shows the three parts of the bearing: an inner bearing pressed into the center and an outer bearing on each side.
-This triple-bearing axle was created by Sundia, and then copied by many others.
+The photo on the right shows the three parts of the bearing: an inner bearing pressed into the center and an outer bearing on each side.
+In the photo is shows he new double outer bearing, which makes the Evo G3 more advanced with five bearings.
+The inner needle bearing and the two double bearings.
+The double side bearing works better as it has a bigger diameter than the single and reacts to centrifugal force much better without losing speed.
+Both the five bearing and triple-bearing axle was created by Sundia.
+So far only the triple bearing has copied by many others.
+The double outer bearing of the 5 bearing systems has not be copied so far.
 The unidirectional bearing is press-fit into the center and is the most critical of the three.
 Looking closely at the photo, one can see “Germany” stamped on the bearing; a cheap bearing would have no words stamped on it.
 You can also see the slots in this bearing that match the raised ribs of the diabolo’s shaft.
 If the shaft or bearing is low-quality, these ribs and slots will fail and the diabolo will spin in both directions.
 The widths of the central unidirectional and side bearings are a standard size.
 All diabolos must use this standard size, which is why you will notice that all diabolo centers have the same width.
 Some very cheap diabolos will omit the outside bearing and only have a center bearing.
 This does not work nearly as well, but it makes a cheap product look better than it really is.

 Bearing Diabolo Maintenance